adacalypse/modern-times-ADA/index.md

 # Final thoughts

 By unraveling the ties between technology and the exploding movie industry, we have made several surprising discoveries.
 New storage formats have preserved our cultural heritage from an age of silent and black-and-white films, where many careers were snuffed out after the transition to sound and color.
 Real world developments such as wars insert themselves into the minds of film creators, nestled alongside speculations of future technologies.
 As narrative elements, technologies adapt both positive and negative roles, which speaks to their cultural influence.
 As tools for creating movies, technology elicits both extreme negative reactions from skeptical critics, and positive reactions from the open-minded.
 Overall, the interplay of technology and cinema provides rich grounds for cultural investigation, which we found deep pleasure in uncovering.

-I hope you enjoyed reading our project, have a Merry Christmas and Happy New Year!

 # References

 This work would not have been possible without the datasets and code libraries from the following sources.

 - [[dataset][1]] Historical Cross-Country Technology Adoption (HCCTA) Dataset. [[article][7]] Comin, D. and Hohijn B., **Cross-Country Technological Adoption: Making the Theories Face the Facts**.
 Journal of Monetary Economics, January 2004, pp. 39-83.

-- [[dataset][8]] CMU Movie Summary Corpus. [[article][9]]**Learning Latent Personas of Film Characters** David Bamman, Brendan O'Connor, and Noah A. Smith
-ACL 2013, Sofia, Bulgaria, August 2013

-- [[dataset][6]] Geographic plots made with **Natural Earth**.

-- [[dataset][D]] Wikipedia **List of lost films**

 - [[library][2]] luozhouyang/AutoPhraseX. **Automatic Phrase Mining from Massive Text Corpora in Python**.